StephaneChimy/orinoco/readme.md

 * Gérer des événements JavaScript
 * Créer un plan de test pour une application
 * Interagir avec un web service avec JavaScript

+Prerequisites
+You will need to have Node and npm installed locally on your machine.

+# Installation:

+1 - Clone this repo

+2 - From the backend folder, run npm install.
+You can then run the server with node server.
+The server should run on localhost with default port 3000.
+If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. Listening on port 3001.